 Burlington, Vermont is located on the eastern shore of Lake Champlain, just 45 miles south of the US-Canadian border.
 Burlington is the largest city in Vermont.
 As of the 2010 census, the metro area of Burlington housed approximately one third of Vermont's total population.

-With the University of Vermont (UVM), Burlington College, and Champlain College all located in Burlington, visitors can really enjoy college-town sophistication with idyllic rural beauty.
+With the University of Vermont (UVM), Burlington College, and Champlain College all located in Burlington, visitors can really enjoy college-town vibrancy with idyllic rural beauty.
 Whether you're visiting for a day or a week, or planning to live in Vermont, Burlington has a little something for everyone.

 Burlington has a wide variety of choices for your vacation in Vermont, from luxury Burlington VT hotels to cozy bed and breakfasts in Burlington.
 There are also many wonderful restaurants in Burlington, from fine dining to small cafes to family restaurants.
 Checkout our Burlington Dining Guide for some great suggestions.
 Whether you are in town for business or pleasure, you'll enjoy your stay in beautiful Burlington, Vermont.